Downsizer contributions are an opportunity that exists for you to get a huge amount into super, just when you thought it was too late.

 Downsizer Contribution Benefits

-The benefit of making downsizer contributions to super is that the contribution will not count towards and contribution caps and you are not restricted by upper-age limits in making the contribution.
+The benefit of making downsizer contributions to super is that more of your wealth will be invested within the tax-effective superannuation environment, the contribution will not count towards any super contribution caps and you are not restricted by upper-age limits in making the contribution.

-The home downsizer contribution can be combined with your other super or pension balance to provide you with a tax-free income through retirement for longer.
+The home downsizer contribution can be combined with your other super or pension balances to provide you with a tax-free income through retirement for longer.

 How To Make A Downsizer Contribution